All Episodes

 It is unfair to Blake.

-It is unf it's unfair to every Democrat.
+It's unfair to every Democrat.

 I have no sympathy for Katie Hobbs.

-She's running the system.
+She's running this system.

-She's in charge of the system.
+She's in charge of this system.

 I mean, I don't think any of that is unfair.